Tiffany-hub/pythonproject/README.md

 ## Usage

+- Open the python shell and run `python cli.py`

+- You will se various commands:
+           - Add user
+           - Add Book
+           - View all users
+           - view all books
+           - add reading history
+           - view reading history

 - To add a new user, use the `add_user` command.
 You'll be prompted to enter the username.

 - To add reading history, use the `add_reading_history` command.
 You can choose to add a new book or select from existing ones.